flavorly/vanilla-components/packages/documentation/src/guide/components/datetime-input.md

 So expect the same props, slots, events & more.

 :::warning
-This is NOT an office vanilla components component, a full-fledged date time picker takes a lot of effort, so we have have just bootstrapped this one for now :)
+This is NOT an official vanilla components component, a full-fledged date time picker takes a lot of effort, so we have have just bootstrapped this one for now :)
 There are plans to port an official datetime picker.
 But meanwhile enjoy this amazing experience by V-Calendar!

 **Note:** Please keep in mind for this case you must include the CSS file.
 Please check the [theme](#theme-styles)